-If you haven’t fallen behind on your medical bills as of yet, it’s important to do everything you possibly can to stay current.
+If you haven’t fallen behind on your medical bills, it’s essential to do everything you possibly can to stay current.
 After falling behind on payments, your credit score will take a big hit.

 Bill Fay, a Staff Writer at Debt.org, recommends that “When dealing with a hospital, it’s a good idea to have all of the charges fully explained to you by the billing office.
 Medical bills can be confusing, and auditing every detail is the best way to protect against honest mistakes or outright fraud.”

 Debt validation is a person’s legal right to dispute the validity of a debt.
-Medical debt can often get invalidated and proven to be legally uncollectible.
-A legally uncollectible debt is one that doesn’t have to get paid and can’t legally remain on credit reports.
+For example, medical debt can often get invalidated and proven to be legally uncollectible.
+A legally uncollectible debt does not have to get paid and can’t legally remain on credit reports.

 Help With Medical Bills After Insurance

-With debt validation, you could potentially resolve the debt for around 45% of what you owe.
-Try this debt calculator on your own and compare each debt relief program.
-Include all of your unsecured debt where it says “Enter Your Total Debt Amount.”
+You could potentially resolve the debt with debt validation for around 45% of what you owe.
+But, first, try this debt calculator on your own and compare each debt relief program.
+Then, include all of your unsecured debt where it says, “Enter Your Total Debt Amount.”

 Do you have high credit card debt and medical bills?

 A debt validation program could resolve medical bills and credit card debt, all inside a single payment.
-Unlike a debt settlement program, with debt validation your creditors don’t get paid but instead disputed.
+However, unlike with a debt settlement program, your creditors don’t get paid a dime with a validation program.

-Debt validation was then used to dispute the debt, and within 30-days it was proven to be invalid.
-And here’s the letter provided from the collection agency agreeing to stop collection on the debt and remove it from all credit reports.
+Debt validation disputed the debt, and within thirty days, the consumer received a letter from the collection agency agreeing to stop collection on the medical bill and remove it from the consumer’s credit.

 How Debt Settlement Works (with Golden Financial Services)

-If a medical debt is proven to be valid, debt settlement can be used to settle the account for around half.
+If medical debt is valid, debt settlement can settle the account for around half.
 You can use debt settlement as a last resort to avoid bankruptcy.

 A portion of your medical debt could end up getting forgiven with debt settlement, making your balance more affordable to pay off.

-A few of the main downsides included with debt settlement include derogatory notations left on credit reports and potential tax consequences.
+A few of the main downsides of debt settlement include derogatory notations left on credit reports and potential tax consequences.

-There is always the chance of getting sued over an unpaid medical debt, but you can avoid a lawsuit by settling the summons before the court date, which a reputable debt relief company would facilitate.
+There is always the chance of getting sued over an unpaid medical debt.
+However, you can avoid a lawsuit by settling the summons before the court date, which a reputable debt relief company would facilitate.